f4exb/sdrangel/Readme.md

 <h2>FunCube Dongle</h2>

-At the moment only the Pro+ is supported with the plugin in fcdproplus.
+Both Pro and Pro+ are supported with the plugins in fcdpro and fcdproplus respectively.
 This is a work in progress.
-Support of features is still limited (no IF gain, no filter settings).
+Support of features is still limited for Pro+ (no IF gain, no filter settings) and inadapted for Pro which is just a copy from Pro+ apart from some constants to make it work with Pro.

 The control interface is based on qthid and has been built in the software in the fcdhid library.
 You don't need anything else than libusb support.
+Library fcdlib is used to store the constants for each dongle type.

 <h2>RTL-SDR</h2>